simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 ## Background

-Global payment card losses in 2018 amounted to almost $25 billion.
+Payment card fraud is a growing and global problem.
+Payment card losses across the globe in 2018 amounted to almost $25 billion.
 The United States was by far the leading payment fraud prone country accounting for 38.6% of total reported card losses (https://shiftprocessing.com/credit-card-fraud-statistics/).

-In September 2018, the European Central Bank (ECB) published its ‘Fifth Report on Card Fraud’ stating that the total level of European card fraud losses amounted to $1.8 billion, with the UK accounting for half of those losses.
+The ‘Fifth Report on Card Fraud’ from the European Central Bank (ECB) stated that the total level of European card fraud losses in 2018 amounted to $1.8 billion, with the UK accounting for half of those losses.
 The vast majority of the UK’s losses came from card-not-present (CNP) transactions.

 ## Use Case